mconverti/azure-sdk-for-media-services-extensions/README.md

 // The asset with multi-bitrate content.
 Get a reference to it from the context.
 IAsset asset = null;

-// Make sure to create an Origin locator.
+// Make sure to create an Origin locator for the asset.

-// Get the URL's for the asset.
+// Get the adaptive streaming URL's for the asset.
 Uri smoothStreamingUri = asset.GetSmoothStreamingUri();
 Uri hlsUri = asset.GetHlsUri();
 Uri mpegDashUri = asset.GetMpegDashUri();

+// Make sure to create a SAS locator for the asset.

+// Get the SAS URL of the asset file for progressive download.
+IAssetFile assetFile = asset.AssetFiles.ToList().Where(af => af.EndsWith(".mp4", StringComparison.OrdinalIgnoreCase)).First();
+Uri sasUri = assetFile.GetSasUri();

+string filePath = @"C:\asset-urls.txt";

 // Save the URL's to a file.
-string filePath = @"C:\asset-urls.txt";
 smoothStreamingUri.Save(filePath);
 hlsUri.Save(filePath);
 mpegDashUri.Save(filePath);
+sasUri.Save(filePath);
 ```

 ### Get latest Media Processor by name